bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 And you're basically short-circuiting payments between these people.
 Let's say this is a group of friends that often need to settle for drinks and dinners and whatever, what they use Venmo for in the olden times.
-And now they are all in a shared channel with five participants and they have virtual channels between each of each other.
+And now they are all in a shared channel with five participants and they have virtual channels between each other.
 And suddenly you get, yeah, what do you need?
 Usually to have a completely interconnected set of five people with channels, that's five times four, times three, times two, times one.